Cyb3RGER/CyberEmpire/custom_decks/format.md

-# New format for custom decks
+# Format for custom decks

 ``<name of deck> = <amount of cards>`` followed by a list of card ids.